-Lancaster’s four-year combined Spanish Studies and Philosophy degree is taught by our Department of European Languages and Cultures and our Department of Politics, Philosophy and Religion (PPR).
-Both departments have excellent national and international reputations for their teaching standards and for the calibre of their research.
+Lancaster’s joint Spanish Studies and Philosophy degree is taught by the Department of Languages and Cultures in conjunction with the Department of Politics, Philosophy and Religion.

 Your Spanish Studies programme gives you the opportunity to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Philosophy, you will cultivate your own critical perspective on philosophical problems and questions, and develop a range of methods for analysing, critically engaging with, and discussing such problems.

 Your first year comprises an exploration of the Spanish language and its cultural context as well as an introduction to some of the central problems in philosophy and the theories produced in response to them.
 Alongside this, you will study a minor subject of your choice.The first year philosophy module ‘Introduction to Philosophy' introduces students to key themes in the study of philosophy.
 Consciously drawing on a broad range of philosophical traditions -- Continental, Analytic, and non-Western -- it aims to present a comprehensive overview of various theoretical sub-disciplines within philosophy, but also to equip students with the ability to reason and think clearly about the most fundamental questions of human existence.
 The course, though designed as an introduction to the advanced degree-level study of philosophy, will also function as a self-standing introduction to philosophy suitable for those seeking to broaden their understanding of philosophy as it has been practiced throughout various traditions.’
 In the second and final years you will be able to choose from a broad range of philosophy modules, including for example: ‘Continental Philosophy; Logic and Language; Aesthetics; Moral Philosophy’.
 For more modules please see the PPR department website.